Priestomm/causalDiscoveryXAI/README.md

 1. Clone the repository.
 2. Install the required dependencies.
+3. Download the datasets.
-3. Run the main script to perform causal discovery on your dataset.
+4. Run the main script to perform causal discovery on your dataset.

 ## Datasets

 The project includes the following datasets:

 - Boat: Contains a CSV file with normal and anomaly data related to boat operations.
-- Peppet: Includes a CSV file with normal and anomaly data for the Peppet system.
+- Pepper: Includes a CSV file with normal and anomaly data for the Peppet system.
 - Swat: Consists of a CSV file with normal and anomaly data for the SWaT system.

 ## Contributing